Sandy Dennis: Broadway stardom

-Dennis achieved Broadway fame with her leading role in Herb Gardner's A Thousand Clowns (1962–63), for which she won a Tony award for her performance alongside Jason Robards.
+Dennis achieved Broadway fame with her leading role in Herb Gardner's A Thousand Clowns (1962–63), for which she won a Tony award for her performance.
+She was replaced in the 1965 film version by Barbara Harris.
 The show ran for 428 performances.

 Around this time, Dennis guest-starred on episodes of the TV series Naked City ("Idylls of a Running Back", 1962, "Carrier", 1963), The Fugitive ("The Other Side of the Mountain", 1963), Arrest and Trial ("Somewhat Lower Than the Angels" 1964), and Mr. Broadway ("Don't Mention My Name in Sheboygan", 1964).
 She was the lead of the Broadway comedy Any Wednesday (1964–66), which ran for 983 performances and won her a second Tony.

 Film stardom

-Dennis's second film role was as Honey, the fragile, neurotic young wife of George Segal's character, in Who's Afraid of Virginia Woolf?
+Dennis' second film role was as Honey, the fragile, neurotic young wife of George Segal's character, in Who's Afraid of Virginia Woolf?
 (1966).
 Directed by Mike Nichols and starring Elizabeth Taylor and Richard Burton, the film was a huge critical and commercial success and Dennis won the Oscar for Best Supporting Actress for her role.

 Dennis returned to the stage in a production of The Three Sisters (1966) with Geraldine Page and Kim Stanley that went to London and was filmed.

-Dennis's first lead role in a movie was in Up the Down Staircase (1967), directed by Robert Mulligan.
+Dennis' first lead role in a movie was in Up the Down Staircase (1967), directed by Robert Mulligan.
 In his review for The New York Times, Bosley Crowther cited her for "a vivid performance of emotional range and depth … engagingly natural, sensitive, literate and thoroughly moving."
 The film was a box-office success, as was The Fox (1967), directed by Mark Rydell, despite its controversial subject matter.
 In 1967 Dennis was voted the 18th biggest star in the US.

 Dennis briefly returned to Broadway to star in Daphne in Cottage D (1967), which had a short run.